Pylons/pyramid/docs/designdefense.rst

   (non-Zope) frameworks.

 - Testability.
 Judicious use of the ZCA registry in framework code makes testing that code slightly easier.
-Instead of using monkeypatching or other facilities to register mock objects for testing, we inject dependencies via ZCA registrations and then use lookups in the code find our mock objects.
+Instead of using monkeypatching or other facilities to register mock objects for testing, we inject dependencies via ZCA registrations, then use lookups in the code to find our mock objects.

 - Speed.
 The ZCA registry is very fast for a specific set of complex lookup scenarios that :app:`Pyramid` uses, having been optimized through the years